Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 * Navigate to the data-integration directory to find the script used for integration.
 * The two datasets, Airbnb and 311 service complaints are merged using zipcode.
-* This dataset can be found in the dataset directory labelled as Airbnb_Service_complaints.csv
+* This dataset can be found in the dataset directory labelled as Airbnb_Service_complaints_merged.csv

 ## Feature Selection